Saturday, December 13, 2008

 Students are cringing right now.

-False 2nd Premise (and questionable 1st premise), so Overall Bad (even though the structure is good)
+False 2nd Premise (and questionable 1st premise), so Overall Bad (even though the structure is good)7) All email forwards are annoying.

 Some email forwards are false.